wajdiail/Traffic-Sign-Classifier/Project_Writeup.md

 | Turn right a head			           | Turn right a head							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of **80%**

-#### Top 5 Softmax visualization of the web images
+#### Top 5 Softmax visualization of the web images:

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+For the first image, 120km/h, the model is incorrectly predicting 60 km/h.
+Initial analysis did not flag anything unsual.
+Both the classes 60km/h and 120km/h have equal amount of data and relatively good percentage of data in the overall training set.
+Even the precision and recall numbers are high for the both classes.
+Hence it could be suspected that the model should be underfitting for this class.

 ![alt text][image18]

+The model has correctly predicted this image.
+However, the confidence is slighly lesser.

 ![alt text][image19]

+The model has predicted correctly with good confidence

 ![alt text][image20]

+In this case, though the model has correctly predicted the images but its confidence is less and it is getting confused with its opposite side image.

 ![alt text][image21]

+Similarly, for this image the close predictions are the ones which has similar shape.

 ![alt text][image22]

-#### Feature map from the model
+#### Feature map from the model:

+Feauter maps are extracted from the model to have a better understanding of the internal functionality of ConvNets.
+Below is the visualization of two activation maps.

 ![alt text][image23]

 ### Future Improvements:

+1. Precision/Recall are less for few classes.
+This could be improved by better targetting the data augmentation
+2. The model is generally weak in predicting traffic signs with numbers.
+Further analysis should be done here to improve.
+3. Multi-Scale CNNs can be employed to improve the accuracy further
+4. Keras' built in data generator can be used for augmenting the data.
+5. Train for more Epochs on GPU